iamchadarmstrong/chezmoi-a-la-carte/.github/commit-message.md

 3. Use imperative present tense ("add" not "added")
 4. No capitalization in description
 5. No period at end of description
-6. Maximum 50 characters for header line
+6. Maximum 50 characters for header line (STRICTLY ENFORCED)
 7. Maximum 72 characters for body/footer lines
 8. Include relevant scope when possible
 9. For breaking changes: